Marryah007/Amazon_Data_Analysis_Dashboard/README.md

 ### •	Merge all pivot tables into one dashboard and apply slicers to make dynamic interactive filters for reports, allowing users to easily filter data and explore different views of the information.

+## Project Insight

+### •	Products with 50% or more discount influences Customers’ decisions.

+### •	A good review with a positive rating help others to make informed decisions.

+### •	The maximum number of products customer orders from Amazon.